|

 With six large private hospitals serving international patients and a

-number of specialty treatment centers, Mumbai now counts healthcare as
+number of specialty treatment centers, Mumbai now counts healthcare

-every imaginable way.
+diversity, extreme in every imaginable way.

 Mumbai is headquarters to two large, multi-specialty hospitals,